 To curb weight gain, use the same strategies you’d use to control weight in general:

 - Choose belly-filling (yet low-calorie) foods like fresh fruits and vegetables.

 - Stave off hunger by eating six small meals a day versus three large ones.

 - Choose fiber-rich and slower-to-digest complex carbohydrates versus refined ones (for example, whole wheat pasta instead of regular pasta, and brown rice instead of white).

 - Drink water.
 Besides filling you up, it can actually burn calories.
-One study published in the International Journal of Obesity found that overweight children who drank just 10 milliliters per kilogram of body weight of cold water increased their resting energy expenditure by 25 percent for 40-plus minutes after drinking.
+One study published in the International Journal of Obesity found that overweight children who drank just 10 milliliters per kilogram of body weight of cold water increased their resting energy expenditure by for 40-plus minutes after drinking.

 - Stay active.
 This is sometimes hard to do when you don’t feel well.
 Having a workout buddy can help, as can choosing an activity you enjoy.

 Steroids are tremendously effective at treating some inflammatory conditions.
 But the drugs are potent and can produce some serious and unwanted side effects, such as weight gain.